JieqianYan/Selfdriving-car-f18/README.md

 15. run "./darkent detector valid cfg/my.data cfg/yolov3-mytest.cfg ./backup/yolov3-my_xxxx.weights > result.txt"
 16. You will see the prediction result for the test data
 17. Change the format according and can be submited
+TASK2:
+0. uncommand line 493, line 497 in detector.c under example, and command line 494, line 498 in detector.c
+1. cd darknet
+2. make
+3. run "./darkent detector valid cfg/my.data cfg/yolov3-mytest.cfg ./backup/yolov3-my_xxxx.weights > result_new.txt"
+4. You will get the result_new.txt for 2d object box position and size
+5. cd ..
+6. run "python3 task2_code.py"
+7. You will get the TASK2.txt for submission